Studying English in New Zealand

 This test aims at evaluating a non-native English speakers’ level of English proficiency under one worldwide standard test.

 The IELTS test comes in two different tests.
 The “Academic” version of the test is perfect for those that are looking to study in an English-speaking country or work in an English-speaking country.
 Showing a great result will increase your chances to get the job or get enrolled.
 The “General Training” is aimed at people that want to immigrate in an English-speaking country and want to prove their proficiency in the English language.

 Average study time: 8 weeks preparation course is recommended.

 This test is more of a general test covering both professional and everyday life, encompassing conversational, writing, reading, and listening skills.
-It is widely used in the UK by migrants but is getting more popular in New Zealand and other commonwealth countries.
-It is a great way to standardise results of more generic English courses, as opposed as the intensive test preparations undertaken to get good score for the other tests mentioned above.
+It is widely used in the UK by migrants but is getting more popular in New Zealand and other Commonwealth countries.
+It is a great way to standardise results of more generic English courses, as opposed to the intensive test preparations undertaken to get a good score for the other tests mentioned above.

-Average study time: 10 weeks training is recommended
+Average study time: 10 weeks of training is recommended

 ESOL (English for Speakers of Other Languages):

 ESOL is not a test.
 It is a generic term that is used by language schools to describe certain types, of course, that may or may not end with one of the tests above.
 It is also known as ESL (English as a second language), EFL (English as a foreign language) or EAL (English as an additional language).

 How to pick the best school to study English in New Zealand?

 There are many factors to take into consideration when picking a school to study English in New Zealand.
 Since there are so many offers on the market, you are bound to find one that will suit your particular needs.
 In cities like Auckland, there are over 50 different English schools to choose from!